prod-feng/conda-enrironment-module/README.md

 # conda-enrironment-module

+The "module" environment package is very popular in High Performance Computing filed, and the anacaonda is also becoming popular in HPC too.
+People usually use them both at the same time to mamage runtime environment.

-Sometime, when I use anaconda in my runtime environment, it seems it has conflicts with the Linux module enrironment pakcage for managing the enrironment virables.
+Sometime, when I use anaconda in my environment, it seems it has conflicts with the Linux module enrironment pakcage for managing the enrironment virables.

 For exapmple, using conda, I want to activate an env named "alpha"